Pravargav/Amadeus/SAC/sentences/imp.md

 -> The bus stop is right there across the street.

 -> I left my keys right here on the table.

+-> The child likes to pretend he is a superhero.